njagwani/Docker-Jenkins-DevOps/README.md

 ![](/Images/Image10.PNG)

-Now, that we gave the persmissions, we need to spin up the server using the Docker Compose command as below:
+Now, that I gave the persmissions, Lets spin up the server using the Docker Compose command as below:

 $ docker-compose up -d